the-devastating-chickens/BangazonWorkforce/README.md

 After that, open up your editor which we prefer to be Visual Studio, through the terminal with the command

 ```
-cd BangazonWorkForce/BangazonWorkForce
+cd BangazonWorkforce/BangazonWorkforce
 ```

 ```
-start BangazonWorkForce.csproj
+start BangazonWorkforce.csproj
 ```

 Now, you'll be taken to Visual Studio with the project opened up.
 The next thing you'll want to do it start the application and Run the program.
-On the upper middle part of the toolbar, you'll see a green arrow and `IIS Express`, click on the dropdown button and choose `BangazonWorkForce`.
+On the upper middle part of the toolbar, you'll see a green arrow and `IIS Express`, click on the dropdown button and choose `BangazonWorkforce`.
 This will run the program and automatically open up a window to see our API.
 If for some chance you are not directed, simply go to your browser and enter in

 ```
 http://localhost:5000
 ```

-###### You are now ready to use our BangazonWorkForce.
+###### You are now ready to use our BangazonWorkforce.

 ## User instructions